RecordPlayerAdvice.comUpdated June 2026

 Not all turntables accept cartridge upgrades.
 The Audio-Technica AT-LP60X has a fixed cartridge.
 You can replace the stylus but not the entire cartridge.

 Turntables with removable headshells (AT-LP120X) or standard mounting (Rega, Pro-Ject) accept aftermarket cartridges.
 Check your turntable's specifications before shopping.
-The upgrade philosophy differs between brands too.
-Pro-Ject actively encourages swapping; Rega designs each model as complete.
+The upgrade philosophy differs between brands: Pro-Ject actively encourages swapping; Rega designs each model as a complete system.
+See our Rega vs Pro-Ject guide for the full comparison.

 Budget Upgrades: Under £100

-The single best upgrade cartridge — warm, musical sound that makes rock and jazz come alive
+The single best upgrade cartridge at this price, warm, musical, transforms rock and jazz

 Mid-Range Upgrades: £100-200